Palmon Survival Guide 2026 | Best GPT Rewards, Camp Leveling Guide.

 Resource goal: combine saved chests, event windows, guild help, construction research, builder queues, and speedup timing.

-Common mistake: chasing max payout without calculating time, cost, and tracking risk.
+Common mistake: chasing max rewards without calculating time, cost, and tracking risk.

 Required Building and Resource Reality